Less than a decade ago, the thought of a self-driving vehicle was still a far-off possibility in the minds of most Americans.

 Who Makes Self-Driving Vehicles?

-Google has developed a bubble-top autonomous vehicle and plans to work with automaker Fiat to develop a fleet of self-driving cars, but they don’t currently have any plans to release autonomous vehicles to the consumer market.
+Google has developed a bubble-top autonomous vehicle and plans to work with automaker Fiat.
+Together they plan to develop a fleet of self-driving cars.
+However, they don’t currently have any plans to release autonomous vehicles to the consumer market.

 Autonomous Vehicles And The Ride-Share Boom

 This trend has cast some doubt on the autonomous vehicle boom.
 Particularly due to the incident involving an Uber autonomous vehicle hitting and killing a bicyclist in Tempe, Arizona after the vehicle’s sensors and the safety driver failed to notice the woman.